Connecting your accounts

 Calendar view

 The Content tab shows a calendar of everything coming up.
 Click any scheduled post to edit it, change the time, or remove it from the queue.
+Posts are color-coded by tag, so you can see your weekly cadence (Product update on Mondays, Personal story on Wednesdays) at a glance.

 Tracking your posts